David Licauco: 2017–2021: Rising popularity

 In 2017, Licauco starred in the television fantaserye Mulawin vs Ravena.
 After landing the role of Malik, Licauco's popularity skyrocketed, launching him into stardom.
 Because of this, he landed consecutive roles in the television series Kapag Nahati ang Puso and TODA One I Love.

 In 2021, Licauco received his first leading role in GMA Network's romantic comedy series Heartful Café.
 It premiered on April 26, 2021, on the network's Telebabad line up.

-2022-present: Sparkle artist
+2022–present: Breakthrough

 In 2022, Licauco received his breakthrough role in Maria Clara at Ibarra where he starred as Fidel de los Reyes, the mischievous friend of the character Crisostomo Ibarra (played by Dennis Trillo) and potential love interest of Klay Infantes (Barbie Forteza).
 His performance was tagged by various media outlets as the "New Philippine Superstar not for his boy-next-door looks, but on-point acting skills."
 Licauco also sang the official theme song for the FiLay love team in the show entitled "Kailangan Kita", which was released on December 23, 2022.
 The theme song is under GMA Music and GMA Playlist.

 On November 22, 2022, Licauco renewed his contract with Sparkle GMA Artist Center.

+Licauco was a cover star of March, 2023 issues of Cosmopolitan Philippines, Mega Man Magazine and Scout magazine.
+He became a cover model of Summit Media's Preview Magazine October, 2023, as “new-generation matinee idol,” and L'Officiel Hommes Philippines Fall-Winter issue, November, 2023, "Balancing Act".

+Other ventures

+Male Pageant

+Prior to modeling and acting, Licauco joined a male pageant and won Mr. Chinatown 1st runner up in 2014.
+This open doors for him to join modeling and showbiz industry.

+Business

+In 2019, Licauco, as entrepreneur, opened his first restaurant, Turks Shawarma in Valenzuela, Metro Manila.
+He is the president and CEO of DJA Fitlife Corporation, Kuya Korea Corporation, MAD Business Group, and As Nature Intended.
+He expanded his food and on-line businesses with His Sobra Comfort Filipino Food delivery rising to Sóbra Café in Ayala Alabang.
+He founded Kuya Korea and 25th Burgers chains.

+Aside from restaurants, he also owns a fit-out construction company.

+Sports career

+Licauco has played basketball.
+Both the typical 5x5 format and the 3x3 variant.
+He was a varsity player for De La Salle–College of Saint Benilde in the National Collegiate Athletic Association in the 2010s.
+Along with Louie Vigil, Gryann Mendoza and Tosh Sesay, Licauco formed the Taho Story A Team which played in the two-day 2025 Pilipinas United 3x3 League.
+He was also brand ambassador for the namesake taho business of the team.

+Personal life

+Licauco previously dated actress Sue Ramirez and model and flight attendant Beatrix Santos (2019-2023).

+In June 2024, Licauco confirmed that he was taken but did not disclose the name of his non-showbiz girlfriend in Fast Talk with Boy Abunda.
+He confirmed that he was single and had broken-up with his mystery girlfriend on January 1, 2025.